pinnaclegenomics/UtilitiesCode/mantaVcfToBedpe/README.md

 ## mantaVcfToBedpe

-This script converts a VCF file from Manta into a BEDPE format (i.e. two breakpoints of the same rearrangement on the same line).
+This script converts a VCF file from Manta tool into a BEDPE format (i.e. two breakpoints of the same rearrangement on the same line).
 Moreover, a column indicating the strucutural variant type is added (```svclass```), and the mutations can be filtered by PASS